What We Believe

 The Ordinances

 People were created to exist forever.
-We will either exist eternally separated from God by sin, or eternally with God through forgiveness and salvation.
+We will either exist eternally separated from God by sin, or eternally with God through forgiveness and salvation in Christ.
 To be eternally separated from God is Hell.
 To be eternally in union with Him is Heaven.
 Heaven and Hell are real places of eternal existence.
+Matthew 25:46; John 3:16; John 14:17; Romans 6:23; Romans 8:16-18; Revelation 20:15.